Evidence-Based Research and Individualized Patient Care

-The Cosmos data set is unlike any other used in health research today.
-Cosmos combines billions of clinical data points in a way that forms a high quality, representative, and integrated data set that can be used to change the health and lives of people everywhere.
+Cosmos is a community collaboration between health systems that combines billions of clinical data points in a way that forms a high-quality, representative, and integrated data set that can be used to change the health and lives of people everywhere.

-Cosmos has records from over 140 million patient records from over 2.2 billion visits, representing patients in all 50 states.
+Cosmos has records from over 226 million patient records from over 9.8 billion encounters, representing patients in all 50 states.

 Cosmos is built on a data platform optimized to answer clinical questions over time in minutes.
 Clinicians and other scholarly explorers at organizations using Cosmos can ask questions on-demand without needing to put a request in for data.

 Because Cosmos is built by health systems from across the country, it aligns closely to population metrics of the United States Census.
 Cosmos has a representative sample of patients across all races, sexes, ages, rural-urban locations, and types of insurance.

 Epic integrates both inpatient and outpatient charts into a single record, including all clinical specialties to form a more comprehensive and detailed picture of a patient's health.
 For example, a cancer patient's record contains detailed oncology visits, cancer staging, advanced lab results, hospitalizations, and standard outpatient visits.